bigelod/HaloCEWXR/README.md

 # WinlatorXR port of Halo: Combat Evolved VR

-NOTE: This might build, but it's still in active development and mostly crashes during load on actual Quest Winlator containers as of September 2025
+NOTE: This is buggy, it is still in active development and only works using the Debug version of the DLLS (including VC++ and DirectX9) on actual Quest Winlator containers as of September 2025

-# To-Do:

-* Map the 6DOF data to the game controls
+# To-Do - BUG FIXES:

-* Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic
+* Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic with Release versions of the DLL (Debug working)
+* Fix the /vr file creation so it works before the UDP server listener starts (or find out why its not working as expected)
+* Investigate ways to enable audio without massive slowdown (known issue of Halo CE on WinlatorXR right now)
+* Investigate why the UI flys down-right off screen on the title screen over time
+* Investigate why the panel UI won't render in-game (notably annoying for the tutorial pop-ups)
+* Fix the sniper scope / zoom (currently broken)
+* Investigate artificial crouch behavior (currently broken)
+* Investigate the red pixel OpenXR Frame ID sync issue (currently only semi-working with odd container resolution like 646x522)
+* Investigate why re-opening Halo in the same running container gives a black screeen

 # Done: